JeeniaBasu/research-agent/README.md

 **ResearchMind** is a production-ready AI research assistant that autonomously supports the full academic research lifecycle — from paper discovery and summarisation to literature review generation and citation management — using **IBM Granite models** on **IBM watsonx.ai** and **Retrieval-Augmented Generation (RAG)** for factually grounded responses.

 ---

 ## Why ResearchMind?

-✔ End-to-end research automation
+✔ Automates the complete academic research workflow

-✔ Multi-source scholarly retrieval
+✔ Retrieves and synthesizes papers from multiple scholarly databases

-✔ IBM Granite + RAG grounded responses
+✔ Generates grounded responses using IBM Granite + RAG

-✔ Citation management
+✔ Produces publication-ready citations and literature reviews

-✔ Production-ready deployment
+✔ Ready for deployment on IBM Cloud Lite

 ---